 One line is enough to reset the xlog of PostgreSQL.

 [[email protected] test_db]$ pg_ctl -D . start server starting LOG: database system was shut down at 2014-08-08 12:18:51 CEST LOG: database system is ready to accept connections LOG: autovacuum launcher started

 Voila, the database was able to start up again.
 The autovacuum daemon has been launched nicely and the system is able to accept connection.
 A simple test reveals that all databases seem to be around:

 [[email protected] test_db]$ psql -l List of databases Name | Owner | Encoding | Collate | Ctype | Access privileges -----------+-------+----------+-------------+-------------+------------------- postgres | hs | UTF8 | en_US.UTF-8 | en_US.UTF-8 | template0 | hs | UTF8 | en_US.UTF-8 | en_US.UTF-8 | =c/hs + | | | | | hs=CTc/hs template1 | hs | UTF8 | en_US.UTF-8 | en_US.UTF-8 | =c/hs + | | | | | hs=CTc/hs test | hs | UTF8 | en_US.UTF-8 | en_US.UTF-8 | (4 rows)

 So, where is the problem?

-pg_resetxlog is really the last line of defense.
-If you have to call it you should expect some data to be lost.
+pg_resetxlog is really the last line of defence.
+If you have to call it, you should expect some data to be lost.
 Maybe you will face slightly broken tables or corrupted indexes.
 You should not really trust this database anymore – however, you will have the chance to extract some data, restore at least something.